Francisco Zumbado

 Sala moderna con sofás beige, sillones, mesa de vidrio y grandes ventanales que dan al jardín con piscina.

-1. Raw (Floated) Glass: 6mm, 8mm, 10mm
+1. Annealed (Floated) Glass: 6mm, 8mm, 10mm

-Raw, or float, glass is a practical and economical option, ideal for interior applications such as low-risk partitions and windows.
+Annealed or float, glass is a practical and economical option, ideal for interior applications such as low-risk partitions and windows.

 It allows you to integrate design and functionality without exceeding the budget, making it ideal for optimizing project costs.